 The Estimated Air Time Fraction subfield is 8 bits in length and contains an unsigned integer which represents the percentage of time, linearly scaled with 255 representing 100%, that the STA predicts a new STA joining the BSS would be able to be served by the STA.

-The Data PPDU Duration Target field is 8 bits in length and is an unsigned integer that indicates the expected target duration of PPDUs that contain at least one MPDU of Type Data for the corresponding Access Category in units of 50 usec.
+The Data PPDU Duration Target field is 8 bits in length and is an unsigned integer that indicates the expected target duration of PPDUs that contain at least one MPDU of Type Data for the corresponding Access Category in units of 50 s.

 TGmc editor: add the following new MIB variable to the dot11StationConfig group and add a corresponding value in the group’s SEQUENCE definition: